What is the spiritual or health significance of copper bottles and pitchers?

 - Drinking water stored in copper utensils is believed to have purifying effects and can help balance the body's doshas (energetic forces).

-- Additionally, copper has antimicrobial properties that can prevent the growth of harmful bacteria.
+- Additionally, copper has antimicrobial properties that can prevent the growth of harmful unwanted organisms.
 These beliefs have led to the use of copper utensils in Ayurveda and other traditional healing practices.